Browse our jobs and apply for your next role.

 During the next [notice period in weeks], I will do what I can to make the transition as smooth as possible and will support the business in whatever way I can to hand over my duties to colleagues or to my replacement.
 Please let me know if there is anything further I can do to assist in this process.

-With this out of the way you, can focus on preparing for your next role and the next chapter in your career.
+With your resignation letter submitted and your notice period completed, you can focus on preparing for your next role and the next chapter in your career.